 Incorporating characters and tales from African mythology, Caribbean folklore, and African American stories, writer and creator Greg Anderson Elysee hopes to introduce audiences to the potential of mythical and spiritual figures of the Black diaspora in hopes of keeping our cultures alive.

 Writer & Creator

 Greg Anderson Elysée is a Brooklyn, NY born Haitian-American writer, educator, filmmaker, and model.
 He has been teaching various forms of filmmaking, including narrative and documentary, from elementary level to the elderly since 2012.
 A former journalist for theOuthousers.com, he also ran his own column, (Heard It Thru) The Griotvine, where he showcased independent creators of color and LGBTQ creators.
-He now writes for the independent pop culture news website Bleeding Cool.
+He also wrote for the independent pop culture news website Bleeding Cool.
 He is known through the community for doing this on a broader scale, all while presenting his thoughts on diversity.